Risk Assessment and Vulnerability Identification of Energy-Transportation Infrastructure Systems to Extreme Weather

 \section{Conclusion}

 Under the threat of extreme weather events, urban infrastructure systems, particularly energy and transportation, face challenges of cross-system failure propagation and risk amplification.
 There are interdependencies and mutual support between systems, accompanied by multi-type energy-transportation emergency decisions.
-This paper proposes a risk assessment framework that accommodates multiple types of emergency decisions, integrating the heterogeneous energy and transportation sides to simulate and quantify the impacts of extreme weather events on energy-transportation coupled systems.
-Based on this framework, a method for identifying system vulnerabilities is further developed, with neural network surrogates used to accelerate evaluation and ensure privacy protection.
+This paper proposes a framework to simulate and quantify the impacts of extreme weather on energy-transportation coupled systems.
+Using a unified network flow formulation, the framework integrates the heterogeneous energy and transportation sides, enabling full accommodation of multiple types of energy-transportation emergency decisions and capturing the compound spatiotemporal impacts of extreme weather on both systems simultaneously.
+Building on this framework, a method for identifying system vulnerabilities is further developed, employing neural network surrogates and their exact linearized representations to accelerate identification and preserve privacy.

-The scenario-based approach employed in this framework can improve sampling efficiency and accelerate simulation through unsupervised learning and other methods.
-Additionally, integrating causal inference mechanisms into vulnerability assessment will enhance interpretability, providing guidance for targeted resilience improvements.
-These topics will be the focus of future research.
+The scenario-based approach used in this paper is constrained by scenario efficiency, and future work may explore simulation methods that improve Monte Carlo efficiency.
+In addition, the neural network surrogate models used for vulnerability identification may lack interpretability.
+Further research can focus on integrating causal inference mechanisms into the framework to enhance interpretability and guide targeted resilience improvements.
+These directions will be key areas for future research.